aammya8/cse15l-lab-reports/lab-report-1.md

 **STEP 5:  SETTING AN SSH 🔑KEY🔑🏦**

 To log in to the remote computer without typing in your password every time, you can create an SSH key.
+How SSH keys work is a program called ssh-keygen creates a pair of 2 files—a public key and a private key.
+Once generating these keys, you copy the public key to the server and keep the private key on the client.
+Then, the ssh command can pair the private and public keys and use that instead of your password.

+On the client (your local computer), enter the following command in terminal:

+`$ ssh-keygen`

+It will then prompt you to "Enter file in which to save the key (SUGGESTED_FILE_LOCATION)".
+Here, type the SUGGESTED_FILE_LOCATION into the terminal and press enter.
+Then it will ask you to enter a passphrase for your SSH key if you want one. 🚨DO NOT MAKE A PASSPRHASE,, JUST PRESS THE ENTER KEY🙇‍♀️🚨 If you have a passphrase for your SSH key, then when trying to ssh later, you won't need to enter your password, but you WILL need to enter a passphrase (defeating the entire purpose of setting an SSH key so that you can connect without a password 🗿).
+Press enter again when it asks you to confirm your passphrase and then your SSH key has been set.
+To try logging in using your key, type in the ssh command into the terminal.

 **STEP 6:  💰OPTIMIZING💰 REMOTE RUNNING**